How We Build Search-Based Market Research

 • real variations people actually search for (bouldering, beginner, performance, etc.)

 The goal is not perfection from day one.
+The goal is semantic coverage.

 A strong setup is built once, then refined over time.
+That is how Market Insights becomes a repeatable system, not a one time exercise.

 4. First look at the data